alazaroc/blog-web-code/_posts/2024-02-04-amazon-api-gateway-exposed.md

 > In the option of `Integration with CloudFront` I will assume we are using also our own domain.
 {: .prompt-warning }

-## Detailed Overview of AWS API Gateway Endpoint Exposing Options
+## Detailed Overview of Amazon API Gateway Endpoint Exposing Options

 1. Standard Endpoint URL
    - Description: This is the `default configuration`.
 There are 2 API endpoint types related to this option: regional and edge-optimized.